Factbox: UK government ensnared in court battles over suspending parliament

 The court on Friday rejected an request to place an interim block on Johnson’s order to suspend parliament but indicated it will hear full arguments next week.

+The government said it was pleased that a Scottish court had decided not to grant an interim injunction.

+The case is being led by Jolyon Maugham, a lawyer who successful won a case filed with the European Union’s top court which ruled that Britain can reverse the Brexit process if it chooses to do so before it leaves the bloc.

-A legal bid to force Johnson to reverse his plans to suspend Parliament was also launched in Belfast on Thursday.
+A legal bid to force Johnson to reverse his plans to suspend Parliament launched in Belfast will be heard on Sept.
+6.

 The action is part of a wider legal action already launched by McCord against any withdrawal from the EU without a deal.

-Gina Miller, the campaigner who mounted a successful legal challenge in 2016 to Prime Minister Theresa May’s attempts to use prerogative powers to invoke article 50, is seeking a judicial review.
+Gina Miller, the campaigner who mounted a successful legal challenge to Prime Minister Theresa May’s government over its authority to leave the EU without a vote in parliament, is seeking a judicial review.
+The case will be heard on Sept.
+5.

+Miller said she had received legal correspondence from government legal officers in the last two weeks stating that the issue of prorogation was of no more than “academic” interest.

+She said this now proved that Johnson has misled the nation and described suspending parliament as a “cynical and cowardly” move.